stylish/stylish/docs/index.md

 #### Design Assets

+#### Packages

-### Helpers
+### Helper Registries

 Skypager Projects can take advantage of a collection of helpers already provided by the Framework, or they can define their own inside of the Project Folder.
 Helpers are javascript files with special purposes.

 #### Actions